Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Federico Elías ALCAMÁN Riffo (Puchuncaví - Valparaíso, Chile)

-They ask him, should a woman be widowed seven times, “at the resurrection when they arise whose wife will she be?
-For all seven had been married to her."
-(Mk 12:23).
-They were just trying to deride Jesus' doctrine.
-But, the Lord, just breaks this difficulty up by answering, “when they rise from the dead, they neither marry nor are given in marriage, but they are like the angels in heaven” (Mk 12:25).
+They ask him, if a woman is widowed seven times, “whose wife will she be [of the seven husbands]?”
+(Mark 12:23).
+They thus seek to ridicule Jesus' teaching.
+But the Lord resolves this difficulty by explaining that, “When they rise from the dead, they neither marry nor are given in marriage, but they are like the angels in heaven” (Mark 12:25).

-And, taking advantage of the opportunity, Our Lord reaffirms the existence of resurrection by mentioning what God told Moses in the chapter of the burning bush: “I am the God of Abraham, the God of Isaac, and the God of Jacob?”
-And He adds, “He is not God of the dead but of the living” (Mk 12:26-27).
-Jesus also tells them how wrong they are, because they understand neither the Scriptures nor the power of God; what is more, this truth was already revealed in the Old Testament, for others, like Isaiah, the Macchabees' mother or even Job, already said it.
+And, given the opportunity, Our Lord takes advantage of the situation to affirm the existence of the resurrection, quoting what God said to Moses in the episode of the burning bush: “I am the God of Abraham, [the] God of Isaac, and [the] God of Jacob,” and adds: “He is not God of the dead but of the living” (Mark 12:26-27).
+There, Jesus rebukes them for their error, because they understand neither Scripture nor the power of God; moreover, this truth was already revealed in the Old Testament: this is what Isaiah, the mother of the Maccabees, Job, and others taught.

 Thoughts on Today's Gospel